 Change the time server that is used as ntpd reference in the Time-Policy AUTO> and SYNC_NETWORK> modes.
 The value will default to "time.nist.gov" if not configured.
 This server is also queried during booting the ANavS Positioning System to initialize the local clock before GNSS has acquired any satellites.

 MSRTKF Time.config -set timeServer -value time.nist.gov

 9.3.
 Status Information

-The following command will print information on the time policy as well as the last successful clock synchronizations to NTP and GNSS.
-The "last successful ..." fields are queried from ntpd only every few seconds, so an update may have happened in this short window and is not reported when calling ntpq-p
+The following command will print information on the time policy as well as the last successful clock synchronizations to NTP and GNSS:

 MSRTKF Time.service.status